-You will receive an official notice from New Jersey Surcharge Violation System detailing your Surcharge.
-The notice will be sent to your address showing on your MVC driving record.
-To contact the New Jersey Surcharge Violation System, call (888) 651-9999
+You will receive an official notice from the New Jersey Surcharge Violation System detailing your surcharge.
+The notice will be sent to the address you provided to the Motor Vehicle Commission (MVC).

-Please help me understand the surcharge billing notice.
+Can you help me understand the surcharge billing notice?

 No. First, the court processes the ticket.
 If you are convicted, your license information and the ticket (violation) is sent to the MVC.
 The system then enters the violation on your driver record.
 This is called the "posting date."
 The posting date is used to determine when a surcharge is assessed, not the date the ticket was issued or when the court processes a conviction.